-OSS-HDFS (JindoFS) is a cloud-native data lake storage feature.
-OSS-HDFS provides centralized metadata management capabilities and is fully compatible with the Hadoop Distributed File System (HDFS) API.
-You can use OSS-HDFS to manage data in data lake-based computing scenarios in the big data and AI fields.
+OSS-HDFS (JindoFS) is a cloud-native data lake storage feature that is fully compatible with the Hadoop Distributed File System (HDFS) interface.
+It provides unified metadata management to support data lake computing scenarios for big data and AI.

 Usage notes